mk-fg/fgtk/README.rst

 .. _dovecot-mail: desktop/notifications/dovecot-mail

-Daemon script to monitor dovecot delivery logs (either generic ones, or produced via "mail_log" plugin), efficiently find delivered messages by their message-id and issue desktop notification to a remote host with parsed message details (path it was filed under, decoded from and subject headers).
+Daemon script to monitor dovecot delivery logs (either generic ones, or produced via "mail_log" plugin), efficiently find delivered messages in maildir by their message-ids from the log, and issue desktop notification to a remote host with parsed message details (path it was filed under, decoded "from" and "subject" headers).

 Things like rsyslog make it fairly easy to create a separate log with such notifications for just one user, e.g.::